gregorywmorris/oaken-spirits/OAKEN_AWS_TECHNICAL_DESIGN.md

 ### Overview

-1. Scalable: Docker provides an scalable service (within the confines of our data center).
-Internally accessed applications, from a small staff allow our local data center service these applications.
+1. Scalable: use of cloud services will allow scalability to a national level if desired.
+    - Virtual Machines (VM) allows auto scaling.
+        - Machines Images can be used for quick service recovery.
+        - Machine images can be imported into different cloud services.
+    - Cloud services have high uptime service agreements which reduces downtime and recovery as services grow.
 1. Service Integration:
     - Kafka Pub/sub Message queue to transfer data between services.
         - Apache Kafka can scale to over a 1 million messages a second.
-    - Custom API for invoice integration with MySQL.
+    - API for invoice integration with MySQL.
-1. SSOT: Integrate into MySQL database for all data.
+1. SSOT: Integrate into MySQL database for OLTP.
 1. Analytics:
-    - Data warehouse: Google BigQury
-    - Airbyte: Database snapshot used for extract and load to BigQuery
+    - Database snapshot used for ETL.
+    - Data extract to SuperSet.
+    - Automate with Airflow.

 ### Database

-#### Data Retention
+### Data Retention

 1. **OLTP database:** 2 years.
 Data beyond this point moved to a data warehouse.
-1. **Data Warehouse:** 10 years for audit requirements.
+1. **Data Warehouse:** At least 10 years for audit requirements.

 #### Data Types

-MySQL data types

 | Type | Storage(Bytes) | Minimum Value Signed | Minimum Value Unsigned | Maximum Value Signed | Maximum Value Unsigned |
 |:---| :---: | :---: | :---: | :---: | :---: |